 Shirky goes on to cite that multi-tasking and technology design contribute heavily to a student's inability to focus in the classroom, whether intentional or not.
-He argues that the problem is no longer the student's choice not to pay attention, but rather that "students are trying to pay attention but having to compete with various influences, the largest of which is their own propensity towards involuntary and emotional reaction."
+He argues that the problem isn't the student's choice not to pay attention, but rather that "students are trying to pay attention but having to compete with various influences, the largest of which is their own propensity towards involuntary and emotional reaction."

 With a ban in place, students who are trying to listen get to do so without having to compete with unintentional or uncontrollable distractions.

 2. Banning cell phones reduces the chance of cheating

 In a large classroom with hundreds of students, cheating is a real risk and has major implications for students.
 Getting caught cheating can result in academic misconduct and expulsion, a high-risk consequence for easily distracted technology-users, especially those who are less capable of self-regulating their phone use.

 While banning cell phones won't prevent a determined cheater to successfully do so, it can certainly deter unlikelier individuals from trying to.
 In competitive academic environments where grades are weighed heavily and students are under serious pressure, a cell phone can become a go-to crutch in some situations.

 3. It can improve student success

 There is growing evidence that frequent cell phone use is negatively associated with academic performance.
 A Kent State University study of 500 undergraduate students found there was a negative relationship between frequent cell phone use and grades, as well as lower life satisfaction, increased anxiety, and poor physical health.